Family Planning Health Educator

 - Career Service position based at Kent Public Health Center, primarily serving the Kent catchment

-- TLT/Special Duty position based at Eastgate Public Health Center, primarily serving Bellevue, Issaquah, Lake Washington and Northshore, with an estimated term of 2-3 years
+- Career Service position based at Eastgate Public Health Center, primarily serving Bellevue, Issaquah, Lake Washington and Northshore

 - TLT/Special Duty position based at Federal Way, primarily serving South King County, with an estimated term of 6 months-1 year